Set up Ollama on macOS

 Enable HTTPS for the Ollama server

 The Ollama server uses HTTP to serve models, while GPT for Work runs on HTTPS.
 By default, therefore, any request from GPT for Work to the server is a mixed-content request (HTTP vs. HTTPS).
-Modern web browsers do not allow mixed content.
+Modern web browsers do not allow mixed content, as a rule.
 The only exceptions are mixed-content requests to http://127.0.0.1

 and http://localhost